deckee-development/work-at-deckee/front-end-senior/README.md

 ## Required

 We're less interested in your skills than we are your drive and critical thinking.
 Beyond everything else, it is your professional approach to your work which we want.
-Skill wise though, we're looking for the following:
+Skill wise however, we're looking for the following:

 - You write clean and easy to understand modular code.
 You are an advocate for abstractions and are skilled at producing simple declarative interfaces that expose the functionality of your well written imperative code.
-- You don't just know the ins and out of React, you understand the core principles and motivations for using such library.
+- You don't just know the ins and out of React, you understand the core principles and motivations for using such a library.
 - You have top skills with CSS and have knowledge how styled components and CSS modules work.
 - You work well as an internal consultant when implementing designs.
 You are skilled at breaking designs into specific factors, obtaining prioritization of each factor based on complexity and costs, and can offer alternatives when they exist.
 - You are up to date with the current ES features and know when and how you should use them.